 Expansion of the HHS Waiver is significant because, unlike the Conrad 30 Visa Waiver, there is no cap to HHS waiver issuance.
-Not only will this take pressure off the Conrad program for institutions that qualify for both, the HHS Waiver increases availability to healthcare providers that did not qualify under Conrad’s strict guidelines.
+Not only will this take pressure off the Conrad program for institutions that qualify for both, but the HHS Waiver also increases availability to healthcare providers that did not qualify under Conrad’s strict guidelines.
 Additionally, because there is no waiver cap, the HHS Waiver should be considered a more reliable solution to address physician shortfalls.

-HHS waivers are a win-win for foreign physicians and underserved communities, improving patient care and outcomes with more fully staffed hospitals, and providing valuable work and cultural experiences for these foreign physicians.
+HHS waivers are a win-win for foreign physicians and underserved communities, improving patient care and outcomes with more fully staffed hospitals and providing valuable work and cultural experiences for these foreign physicians.
 If your healthcare institution relies on Locum Tenens physicians to serve patient populations, creating an immigration hiring strategy for your institution can save hundreds of thousands of dollars over a short period of time.